andreas-kupries/mirror/doc/web.md

 Data to enter are

-   - location of the repository
+   - location of the repository (required)
+   - name of the mirror set ? -- no, will choose my own anyway
-   - email of the submitter to be able to ask questions
+   - email of the submitter to be able to ask questions (required)
+   - submitter name (optional)
+   - date+time of entry (required, automatic)

 The form backend can read the table of existing repositories and auto-reject (nicely) anything which is already known.